mrCamelCode/potami/core/readme.md

 For an example of when you need something like context, consider a common feature like sessioning and assume that the sessioning implementation uses cookies to track user sessions.
 When a request comes into your server, it should be bearing a cookie that designates its session in your server's session store.

 If the cookie is missing, this tells the server it needs to make a new session.
 We might handle that in entry middleware.
 Our session objects might track something like the current user's name, whether they're authenticated, and how many login attempts they've made.

-Once we've guaranteed that a session is tied to that user's session cookie, the information we store on it can be useful throughout the application.
+After we guarantee the existence of a session, we attach the session object to a `sessionContext`.
+This session information we store on that context can be useful throughout the application.

 We may have entry middleware after the aforementioned one that checks the session to make sure the user hasn't exceeded the application's maximum number of logins.
 If they have, we may choose to reject their request outright and abandon further processing.